 Years later, when I told Paul this, he looked at me sideways and said—I asked you to dance.
 AND YOU SAID NO. Do you not understand?
 This NECESSITATES AN ADJUSTMENT OF PLANS?

 And I was like, seriously?
 What?
-I didn’t say no. I paid you the ultimate compliment of deeming you kind enough for my best friend.
+I did not say no. I paid you the ultimate compliment of deeming you kind enough for my best friend.
 AND?
 I DID dance with you LATER.
 And?
 Didn’t you see the sign?
 Flashing on my forehead?
 In neon?
 That said—I like you.
 I think you might be the King of Siam.

 A year went by after The Five Spot.
 And I saw him at another dance thing.
 I recognized him immediately.
 And since I am paralyzingly shy, I hid and hoped he wouldn’t notice me.
 I can’t say this did anything to encourage him.